scalemaildev/hashgraph_chess/README.md

 - The hashgraph functionality sits in the server middleware, where it's utilized by a socket (specifically one provided by nuxt-socket-io module).
 - The NuxtJS front-end allows the user to pass commands to the server middleware, where they're emitted to the HCS via the socket.
 This includes the command to subscribe to an HCS topic.
 - When the server middleware receives a response from the HCS topic subscription, it passes that information along to the vuex state for processing.
 Once the new information is processed, it's served to the client (usually as a new chess move or chat message).
 Some data might be rejected, such as double moves, blank messages, or anything sent to the topic by a non-player.
-- The game state is stored in vuex instead of the client, making it readily accessible from any component via a plethora of mutations, actions, and getters.
+- The game state is stored in vuex, making it readily accessible from any component via a plethora of mutations, actions, and getters.
 - A dummy game is used client-side to validate moves before sending them to the HCS.
 Instead of sending individual moves to the HCS, the [Portable Game Notation](https://en.wikipedia.org/wiki/Portable_Game_Notation) from the dummy game is sent.
 The game state is only updated when it receives a PGN from the topic subscription.
 This is done to prevent deviation in game states.

 ## Future Steps